Cote Saint-Luc Property Tax Calculator 2022

 Cote Saint-Luc-image

-City of Cote Saint-Luc Flag
+Cote Saint-Luc Municipality Flag

 Cote Saint-Luc property tax is based on the assessed value of your home.
 Properties in Quebec are assessed by their regional county municipality or municipalité régionale de comté (MRC) every three years.
 Cote Saint-Luc's MRCs deal primarily with land use such as establishing plans for waste management and preparing evaluation rolls.
 Each MRC conducts assessments and releases the assessment rolls independently.
 Most properties are assessed using a market value-based approach.